bjorn-ha/smarthome/README.md

 ### <a name="remotes"></a>Remotes

 <p><font size="3">I still have some remotes around the house.
-The Ikea Tradfri remotes are not used for to switch lights anymore.
+The Ikea Tradfri remotes are not used to switch lights anymore.
 They all control our multi-room audio system.
 The Philips hue is at the front door entrance, just in case some presence detection didn't work.
 Also, it is used by sleep-in guests to switch on/off scenes.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|